wyhitcs/team-letsencrypt/draftv1.md

 To  make Let’s Encrypt more flexible, developers design variation points into software.
 For example, Let’s Encrypt supports a series of configurable parameters like adjustable key bit-length and optional ACME compliant services.
-This allow some aspects of the system’s operation to be changed over time without modifying its implementation(Nick, 2012).
+This allow some aspects of the system’s operation to be changed over time without modifying its implementation[[1](#Nick)].

 ####2.6.2.3 Achieve reliable change